Professor Stephen Greer

 My research is centred on the intersection of contemporary theatre and performance, cultural politics and queer theory.

 I am the author of Contemporary British Queer Performance (Palgrave Macmillan 2012) and Queer exceptions: solo performance in neoliberal times (Manchester University Press 2018) as well as a range of essays and articles about British and European theatre.
-I most often write about live performance and the politics of sexuality and gender, but have broad interests in the cultural politics of visual art, TV, film and video-games.
+I most often write about live performance in relation to questions concerning sexuality and gender, but have broad interests in the cultural politics of visual art, TV, film and video-games.

-I am a Fellow of the Higher Education Academy, a member of the editorial board for the journal RiDE: The Journal of Applied Theatre and Performance and the advisory board for Contemporary Theatre Review
+I am a Fellow of the Higher Education Academy, a member of the editorial board for the journal RiDE: The Journal of Applied Theatre and Performance and the advisory board for Contemporary Theatre Review.
+I am a former convenor of the Performance, Identity and Community working group of the Theatre and Performance Research Association (TaPRA), and a member of the Queer Futures working group of IFTR/FIRT.

 Publications